braydok12/MIST4600-project/README.txt

 Here is some of the code for our unfinished project.

-So far we have implemented the "Deposit/Withdraw money function" and plan to implement the following functions.
+So far we have implemented the deposit/Withdraw money function, add new stock function, and market summary function and plan to implement the following functions.

-- Add new stock to market
 - Buy/sell stocks
 - Check specific stock
 - Update stock market
-- Market summary